 While setting up the Horizon pods that you plan to integrate with Workspace ONE Access through virtual apps collections, make sure that you meet the requirements listed here.

-- Deploy Horizon Connection Servers on the default port 443 or on a custom port.
+- Deploy Horizon Connection Servers on the default port 443.

 - Verify that you have a DNS entry and an IP address that can be resolved during reverse lookup for each Horizon Connection Server in your setup.
 Workspace ONE Access requires reverse lookup for the Horizon Connection Servers, Horizon Security Server, and the load balancer.
 If reverse lookup is not properly configured, the Workspace ONE Access integration with Horizon fails.